OPFORGE

 OpenPLC Runtime

-• Process Simulator (opf-sim01) - implements tank physics, control logic, and alarm behavior
+• Process Simulator (opf-sim01) - enforces tank physics

 The PLC exposes state.
 The simulator enforces reality.